explaingit

 USE CASE 1

-Test a moving average crossover strategy against 10 years of Apple stock data before trading real money.
+Test whether a moving-average crossover strategy would have made money on historical stock data before trading with real capital.

 USE CASE 2